-In Naugatuck there’s ample natural beauty that you can experience on the Naugatuck River Greenway or along the remote trails of the Naugatuck State Forest.
+In Naugatuck there’s ample natural beauty all around.
+It’s all ready to be experienced on the Naugatuck River Greenway, or along the remote trails of the Naugatuck State Forest.

 1. Naugatuck Center Historic District

-Centred on Naugatuck’s tree-shaded Town Green are almost all of the town’s main civic and religious buildings, in an area that has been listed on the National Register of Historic Places since 1999.
+Centered on Naugatuck’s tree-shaded Town Green are almost all of the town’s main civic and religious buildings.
+This district has been listed on the National Register of Historic Places since 1999.
 There are 137 contributing buildings and monuments piled into a relatively small space.

-North and south of the green are the Congregational Church and St Michael’s Episcopal Church, while on the east frontage are the Borough of Naugatuck Building and the stately Howard Whittemore Memorial Library.
+North and south of the green are the Congregational Church and St Michael’s Episcopal Church.
+Meanwhile on the east frontage are the Borough of Naugatuck Building and the stately Howard Whittemore Memorial Library.

 2. Mattatuck Museum

 In a few minutes you can be at this well-curated museum, diving into the history, culture and industry of the Central Naugatuck Valley.

 The museum has been around in some form since 1877 and stands out for its art by noted Connecticut-born or based artists.
 You’ll encounter the likes of Alexander Calder, Anni Albers, Arhsil Gorky, John Trumbull, John Frederick Kensett and Erastus Salisbury Field.